theodore-norvell/cogent/StateCharts/StateCharts.md

 ### Guards

 Guards are boolean expressions written in a transition's label.
-The syntax for labels is now

 The syntax for transition labels, so far, is one of